How to Spot Asbestos Insulation

 Identifying asbestos insulation

-Knowing whether your house contains asbestos insulation is of high importance and can help avoid developing severe diseases, like mesothelioma or asbestosis.
-Asbestos fibers are extremely dangerous and even exposure to low levels of asbestos can cause serious health problems.
+Properly identifying asbestos and limiting its potential to become airborne can help you avoid some serious health problems in the future.
 Therefore, asbestos insulation should be properly identified and safely removed from your home.
 But how can you spot asbestos insulation in your house?

 - Find out when your house was built.
 If it was built or renovated before the 1980s, it is very likely that it contains asbestos insulation.